 Requirements and checklist

 UW Tacoma accepts transfer applications for autumn, winter and spring quarter admission.
-See Important Dates for the application priority deadlines.
+See the Admissions website at Important Dates for the application priority deadlines.

 Applications are reviewed on a rolling basis.
 Once your application is complete (including transcripts and any other required material), then an application decision is usually given within 8 weeks.
-Please contact firstname.lastname@example.org with any questions.
+Please contact the Admissions office with any questions.

 International transfer application checklist

 - $75 international application fee (paid when you submit your application)

 - In order to submit an application, you must have at least a minimum grade point average (GPA) of 2.0 on a 4.0 scale at the time of application